learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Flask_App_Deployment_Heroku.md

 Before you begin, ensure you have the following:

 - An account with Heroku.
 Here is where you can sign up: https://www.heroku.com
-- A GitHub repository that contains your Flask application.
+- A Git repository that contains your Flask application.
 - Heroku CLI installed.
 Here is where you can download it: https://devcenter.heroku.com/articles/heroku-cli

 ----